Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: The -local category

 \end{proof}

-Much of what was said in this section can be summarized with the existence of the following diagram of symmetric monoidal left adjoints.
+Much of what was said in this section can be summarized with the existence of the following diagram of symmetric monoidal left adjoints:

 The bottom right corner can be described in terms of comodules over the dual Steenrod algebra \cite[Section 4.5]{Pstragowski}.
+The maps from the left to the right are comparison maps from the Adams--Novikov to the Adams spectral sequence.

-It seems likely that the map from the bottom middle to the bottom right is induced by the map of Hopf algebroids $(\BP_*, \BP_*\BP) \to (\F_p, \A)$ which sends $t_i$ to $\zeta_i$.
-Note that this map is \emph{not} the usual Thom reduction map as that map sends $t_i$ to $\zeta_i^2$.
-It also seems likely that the map from the left to the right is the comparison map from the Adams--Novikov to the Adams spectral sequence.
+\begin{qst} Is the map from the bottom middle to the bottom right induced by the map of Hopf algebroids $(\BP_*, \BP_*\BP) \to (\F_2, \A)$ which sends $t_i$ to $\zeta_i$?
+Note that this map is \emph{not} the usual Thom reduction map that sends $t_i$ to $\zeta_i^2$. \end{qst}